Skip to main content

 FELT PAD FELT PAD is a thick final polishing pad made for large samples or glass.
 Ideal for use with colloidal silica or alumina slurries where surface uniformity is key.
 FELT PAD icon Final

-Shop Mag-Backed Pads
+Shop Magnetic Pads

 Process Description